 The facility reporting device can be connected to the utility Energy Management System via cellular modem or dedicated internet connection.

-Measurements do not have to be made from revenue grade equipment since the telemetry data is used for operational and planning purposes only.
-Thus, producers are not required to measure total generation output data from a more costly utility-owned Net Generation Output Meter.

-The telemetry threshold should apply to the maximum facility export in the interconnection agreement if this value is different from the total nameplate rating of all generation on the site.
+Apply the telemetry threshold should apply to the maximum facility export in the interconnection agreement if this value is different from the total nameplate rating of all generation on the site.

-Telemetry should not be required if the all-in cost would exceed $20,000.

-Customer ownership of behind-the-meter telemetry equipment should be allowed where practicable to avoid federal tax for Income Tax Component of Contribution (ITCC) and cost of ownership (COO) charges.
-Maintenance of the equipment and required uptime metrics will be specified in the interconnection agreement.

-Utilities and DER providers should explore annual data reporting for systems smaller than 1 MWac.
+Eliminate telemetry requirement the All-in Cost would exceeds $20,000.

 Background